-The FY 2012 budget for special education (Category 6) totals \$280.3 million.
-This includes an increase of 43.955 positions, consisting of an increase of 0.8 administrative, 25.85 professional, and 17.305 supporting services positions.
-For enrollment changes (not including benefits), there is an increase of \$870,098 and 23.305 positions.
-This includes an additional 6.95 special education teacher, 1.8 speechlanguage pathologist, and 15.455 parareducator positions.
-There is also a decrease of 0.9 occupational and physical therapist.
-In addition, there are increases of \$400,000 budgeted for substitutes and instructional and media materials.
-There is an increase of \$1.69 million for tuition for special education students requiring nonpublic placements due to changes in enrollment and an increase of \$886,115 due to a projected rate increase of 2 percent.
-While several budget neutral realignments have been made to align funds with actual costs and program needs, the budget also includes an additional \$1.8 million to support the following: 1.7 resource teacher positions, a 0.5 transition teacher position, 5.5 special education teachers for the Elementary Learning Centers, a 1.0 coordinator and a 1.0 secretary position for the Infants and Toddlers program and 3.5 interpreter positions along with funding to support items such as contractual services for nursing services and anti-violence programs.
-In FY 2011, \$14,1 million in ARRA funds is budgeted for special education programs.
-The loss of this funding will require that some local support in the amount of \$5.2 million continue in category 6 in order to offer the same high-quality continuum of services for students with disabilities.
-As a result, \$1.0 million is realigned for nonpublic tuition, \$3,9 million is realigned for 24.8 hours-based staffing paraeducator, 20.5 home school model teacher, 29.749 hours-based staffing paraeducator positions, and one-on-one paraeducator support and \$339,000 is realigned for 3.0 speech-language pathologist positions.
-Despite the severe fiscal climate, budget reductions that have been made are those that will have the least impact on students.
+The FY 2012 budget for special education (Category 6) totaled \$280.3 million.
+This included an increase of 43.955 positions, consisting of an increase of 0.8 administrative, 25.85 professional, and 17.305 supporting services positions.
+For enrollment changes (not including benefits), there was an increase of \$870,098 and 23.305 positions.
+This includes an additional 6.95 special education teachers, 1.8 speechlanguage pathologist, and 15.455 paraeducator positions.
+There also was a decrease of 0.9 occupational and physical therapist.
+In addition, there were increases of \$400,000 budgeted for substitutes and instructional and media materials.
+There was an increase of \$1.69 million for tuition for special education students requiring nonpublic placements due to changes in enrollment and an increase of \$886,115 due to a projected rate increase of 2 percent.
+While several budget neutral realignments were made to align funds with actual costs and program needs, the budget also included an additional \$1.8 million to support the following: 1.7 resource teacher positions, a 0.5 transition teacher position, 5.5 special education teachers for the Elementary Learning Centers, a 1.0 coordinator, and a 1.0 secretary position for the Infants and Toddlers, program and 3.5 interpreter positions along with funding to support items such as contractual services for nursing services and anti-violence programs.
+In FY 2011, \$14,1 million in ARRA funds was budgeted for special education programs.
+The loss of this funding required local support in the amount of \$5.2 million to continue in Category 6 in order to offer the same high-quality continuum of services for students with disabilities.
+As a result, \$1.0 million was realigned for nonpublic tuition, \$3,9 million was realigned for 24.8 hours-based staffing paraeducators, 20.5 home school model teacher positions, 29.749 hours-based staffing paraeducator positions, and one-on-one paraeducator support and \$339,000 was realigned for 3.0 speech-language pathologist positions.
+Despite the severe fiscal climate, budget reductions that were made are those that would have the least impact on students.
 Category 6 reductions total \$130,786 and 1.5 positions.
-The reductions include \$73,104 and a 1.0 IT systems specialist position, \$43,182 and a 0.5 occupational therapist position, \$8,000 for training supplies, \$2,500 for consultants, \$2,000 for instructional equipment repair, and \$2,000 for dues, registrations, and fees.
+The reductions included \$73,104 and a 1.0 IT systems specialist position, \$43,182 and a 0.5 occupational therapist position, \$8,000 for training supplies, \$2,500 for consultants, \$2,000 for instructional equipment repair, and \$2,000 for dues, registrations, and fees.